OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 The ASP.NET request processing pipeline (build via ASP.NET's `IHostBuilder`) was introduced in 2020.5, with initial ground broken in [this PR](https://github.com/OctopusDeploy/OctopusDeploy/pull/6288).

-Incoming requests are either served by HTTP.Sys if on Windows, or Kestrel if on Linux.
-They are processed through the middleware pipeline declared in `WebServerInitializer`, and proceed to a fork at the end of the pipeline.
+Incoming requests are either served by `HTTP.Sys` if on Windows, or `Kestrel` if on Linux.

+They are processed through the middleware pipeline declared in the [WebServerInitializer](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Server/Web/WebServerInitializer.cs), and proceed to a fork at the end of the pipeline.

-If an ASP.NET Controller endpoint exists for the route + HTTP method pair coming in, the request will be sent to the Controller to handle.
+If an ASP.NET Controller endpoint exists for the HTTP Route + Verb pair coming in, the request will be sent to the Controller to handle.
 If an ASP.NET Controller endpoint does not exist, the request will be served by Nancy - this is also where unmatched routes will end up.

 ## Architecture

 We have opted for a **One Controller Per Endpoint** structure, meaning for each HTTP Route + Verb, a Controller is created to serve that request.

-There are only a couple of non-conforming controllers (See `SetTenantLogoController` for an example), in which `PUT` and `POST` implementations are identical, and so are served within the same Controller.
+There are only a couple of non-conforming controllers (See [SetTenantLogoController](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Server/Web/Controllers/Tenants/SetTenantLogoController.cs) for an example), in which `PUT` and `POST` implementations are identical, and so are served within the same Controller.

 Controllers are located under the `Octopus.Server.Web.Controllers.` namespace, collected in sub-directories based on the primary domain model they serve interactions for - for example, Tenant related Controllers are collected under `Octopus.Server.Web.Controllers.Tenants`.